nana-4/materia-theme/README.md

 ## GDM (Lock/Login Screen)

 To change the GDM theme, you need to rewrite a system file.
-Please **be careful** because if it fails, desktop environment may not operate correctly.
+Please **be careful** because if it fails, the desktop environment may not operate correctly.
 > **Notes:**
 > * Not supported for GNOME 3.14, sorry.
 > * When applying this, other shell themes might look broken.